SleeplessChallenger/social_network_system_design/README.md

     * [sql file](database/microservices/social_network_microservices.sql)

 <a id="distributed"></a>

-* distributed storage specs (partitioning/sharding/replication)
+* **distributed storage specs (partitioning/sharding/replication)**
   are [here](database/microservices/distributed_storage.md)

 ### Architecture
 <a id="architecture"></a>

-* I used C4 model for showing my design
+* I used C4 model for showing my design.
+In this very architecture I used C1, C2, C3 levels
 * Explanation of this model can be found [here](https://c4model.com/)
 * Repo with PlantUML extension for C4 is [here](https://github.com/plantuml-stdlib/C4-PlantUML)
   <br/><br/>